velartrill/velartrill.github.io/orig/kestrel.md

 "Ma'am," Peregrine protests, "the woman is plainly homicidal—"

-"Question my orders to my face again and you will spend the rest of your life mucking out stables on a collective farm," Egret growls.
+"Question my orders to my face *once* more and you will spend the rest of your life mucking out stables on a collective farm," Egret growls.
 Peregrine backs away, and leaves without a second word.
 I reholster the gun.
 Wagbeak looks me in the eye.
 "Honestly, Kestrel, what has gotten into you lately?
 I understand you enjoy spiting me but are you really going to get yourself *killed* just to make me miserable—"

 Her sentence ends in a squeak of alarm as she finds her chest pressed flat against her desk, my right hand on her back — not so gentle this time — and my left gripping hers in a wristlock.
 I give her arm a twist and she lets out a cry of pain.

-"What the *fuck,* Egret," I snarl.
+"What the *fuck,* Egret," I hiss.

 I look up sharply as a door opens on the far side of the room.
-On the other side is a Khmai woman in a short, tight-fitting silky black dress, a silver cardigan hanging loosely over her arms, hair as white as snow cascading down her shoulders, feet bare on the rich carpet.
+On the other side is a young Khmai woman in a short, tight-fitting silky black dress, a silver cardigan hanging loosely over her arms.
+Hair as white as snow cascades down her shoulders.
+Her feet are bare on the rich carpet.
 She looks between us with a concerned expression.

 "Hey, Kess," she says awkwardly, glancing questioningly at Egret.